decaffeinate/decaffeinate/README.md

 ## Options

+* `--use-cs2`: Treat the input as CoffeeScript 2 code.
+CoffeeScript 2 has some
+  small breaking changes and differences in behavior compared with CS1, so decaffeinate assumes CS1 by default and allows CS2 via this flag.
 * `--modernize-js`: Treat the input as JavaScript and only run the JavaScript-to-JavaScript transforms, modifying the file(s) in-place.
 * `--literate`: Treat the input file as Literate CoffeeScript.